 Where to buy a small dog from?

 Until 2021, small dogs are the most wanted small dog breeds among American Kennel Club (AKC) members.
 You can buy one directly from other dog owners or from specialised pet shops.

 It is advisable to buy from established dog breeders.
-They will be prepared to answer all your questions and give you the best advice on how to take care of your new pet.
+They will be prepared to answer all your questions and give you the best advice on caring for your new pet.

 Another place to consider is an animal shelter or rescue center.
 Sometimes shelters are specialized in certain dog breeds.

 This is a good option if you prefer not to start from zero with a puppy.
-There is also a high chance of getting a dog that was previously trained.
+There is also a high chance of getting a previously trained dog.

 Whatever your choice will be, please remind yourself that buying a dog is a responsibility for life.
 If you want to learn more, please read our latest article: 33 Cool and Interesting Dog Facts (some of them might surprise you).